We’ve used the Dublin Pass on multiple visits to Dublin, and we’re often asked is it actually worth buying?

 - St. Patrick’s Cathedral

-You can see a complete list of included attractions here.
+You can see the complete and current list of included attractions on the Go City website.

 What’s Not Included on the Dublin Pass?